schneems/schneems/_posts/2021-05-12-the-room-where-it-happens-how-rails-gets-made.md

 ## The Basecamp incident

 The reason I'm bringing this all up is that the Rails world has been reeling.
 DHH is not only the creator of Rails but also the Co-Founder of Basecamp.
 Basecamp has been in the news a lot after having ~1/3 of their employees quit.
-Many have also asked about Rail's governance.
+Many have also asked about Rails' governance.
 To bring you up to speed on the loose timeline of the Basecamp news:

 - [Jason Fried made a highly criticized blog post](https://world.hey.com/jason/changes-at-basecamp-7f32afc5)
 - [DHH doubled down](https://world.hey.com/dhh/basecamp-s-new-etiquette-regarding-societal-politics-at-work-b44bef69)